franck-gaspoz/CommandLine.NetCore/README.md

 `1.0.1` - 01/04/2023
 - add CommandContext to lambda operations method
 - add support of abstract classes that inherits from command
-- rename OperationContext by CommandContext
+- rename CommandContext by CommandContext
 - fix bug command options were always set in delegate for -h

 `1.0.0` - 03/01/2023